TheVisualHub/MembraneFoundry/LipidForge/README.md

 ## 🚀 Coming soon:
 A streamlined, robust, and fully scriptable tool for constructing complex lipid bilayers with precise control over composition, force fields, and spatial arrangement — perfect for large-scale molecular modeling projects.

-## ⚙️ Example Crafting Recipe of a Four-lipid Biomembrane
+## ⚙️ Example Crafting Recipe of a Four-lipid Membrane

 ```bash
 packmol-memgen \